v3il/hgf-helper/README.md

 6. 🛠️ **Major codebase refactor**
    Many internal modules have been restructured and cleaned up for better maintainability and performance.

+7. 🧠 **Bot failure detection**
+   The extension now monitors the status of the mini-games bot and automatically pauses participation if the bot is not responding.

 ### 🎮 Twitch Helper